Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Asymptotic-Preserving Neural Networks

 Our APNNs belongs to the first scenario.
 Specifically, in $\mathcal{R}_{\text{apnn}}$, the integrand is not exactly the micro-macro decomposition in (\ref{eq:micro-macro}).
 Instead we replaced $g$ by $g-\langle{g}\rangle$ since the later always satisfies $\langle{\cdot}\rangle=0$, the desired conservation property!
 There are other terms in $\mathcal{R}^{\varepsilon}_{\text{APNN}}$ where such a change will not have any impact since the corresponding operators are invariant under such a transformation. \end{rem}

 \begin{rem} The parity formulation (\ref{eq:even-odd-parities}) also allows one to construct AP schemes \cite{jin2000uniformly}.
 However if one uses it in the loss, it will not be an APNN.
 To see this, consider the case when $\varepsilon \to 0$.
-Since the DNN will only pick up the leading term, thus one has, in the $L^2$ sense,
+Since the DNN will only pick up the leading term, thus one has, in the $L^2$ sense, { } These two equations will not lead to the diffusion equation~\eqref{eq:diffusion-limit}. \end{rem}